 Since sponsoring our first courses “Socially Engaged Buddhism” and “Buddhist Psychology: Theories and Applications” at New College, University of Toronto, in 2003, the Buddhist Education Foundation of Canada (BEFC) had made annual donations for these two and other courses to New College every year for ten years up to 2013.
 Over $600,000 were donated over this ten-year period.
 The other courses we sponsored were:

 The Chung-Hwa Institute of Buddhist Studies (CHIBS) had also sponsored additional four half courses for a two-year period, 2012 and 2013.
 A BIG thank-you and our heart-felt gratitude to all the donors and supporters of BEFC and to CHIBS for being part of this exciting project!

 The BPMH program has thrived and student enrollment increases every year.
 In 2014, New College has financed the program from their own funding sources.
-In 2015, our Foundation will be funding for two additional years a half course titled “Cultivating Consciousness”, a practice-oriented course that would otherwise not be offered.
+Since 2015, our Foundation has been be funding a half course titled “Cultivating Consciousness”, a practice-oriented course that would otherwise not be offered.